presentations → Successful SxSW: the Tao of the Conference

 In March 2010 I did a talk at the SxSW music conference called “Successful SxSW: The Tao of the Conference.”

 But the real highlight were all the submitted videos from some brilliant musicians and music-biz people.
 Each just 30 seconds to 2 minutes, sharing a quick tale and lesson for people at a music conference.
 I showed 24 of these on the big screen during my talk, but here are the links to ALL of them.
+Click their name to see their video.
+(Many of their own websites are gone now.)
 Enjoy!

 - Big Kenny